-Janel Quinn is a principal at The Employment Law Group® law firm, where she represents whistleblowers who report fraud on the government.
-Ms. Quinn joined the firm in 2012 and has spent the majority of her time at TELG working with individuals who want to expose and halt schemes to cheat U.S. taxpayers — schemes most often hatched by their employers.
+Janel Quinn is a principal at The Employment Law Group® law firm, where she represents whistleblowers who report fraud on the government in the hopes of halting schemes to cheat U.S. taxpayers.

-- Secured a $12 million award for a whistleblower who alerted the government to Medicare fraud that involved an illegal scheme to boost prescriptions of the drug Nuedexta.
+- A $12 million award for a whistleblower who alerted the government to Medicare fraud involving an illegal scheme to boost prescriptions of the drug Nuedexta;

-- Supported U.S. prosecutors in their pursuit of a subcontractor alleged to have falsified test results for concrete used in the D.C. area’s Silver Line rail project, while concurrently litigating the whistleblower’s retaliation claims.
+- And supporting U.S. prosecutors in their pursuit of a subcontractor alleged to have falsified test results for concrete used in the D.C. area’s Silver Line rail project, while concurrently litigating the whistleblower’s retaliation claims.

-Ms. Quinn is a member of the Taxpayers Against Fraud Education Fund, the Federal Bar Association’s Qui Tam Section, and the Metropolitan Washington Employment Lawyers Association.
+Ms. Quinn is a member of the Federal Bar Association’s Qui Tam Section, the National Employment Lawyers Association, and the Metropolitan Washington Employment Lawyers Association.